mvysny/mvysny.github.io/_posts/2017-3-4-Tutorial-Writing-Vaadin-apps-in-Kotlin-Part-2.md

 ---
 layout: post
-title: Tutorial: Writing Vaadin apps in Kotlin Part 2
+title: Tutorial - Writing Vaadin apps in Kotlin Part 2
 ---

 Let's add some database to our hello-world.
 I'll use the pure-Java embedded